 Sleep deprivation has many potential causes, ranging from lifestyle and environmental factors to health conditions.

 - Not enough time to sleep: Work, social, and family responsibilities may take away time from sleep, particularly for shift workers and those who work long or irregular hours.
-Students often have trouble sleeping enough, since many young people have a natural tendency to sleep late that conflicts with early school start times.

 - Stress: Stressors such as loss of a loved one or career troubles can make it difficult to sleep soundly.